doged/diy-dogecoin-digger/README.md

 # Contribute!

-In the grand scheme of Dogecoin, this is a pretty minor project.
+In the grand scheme of DogecoinDark, this is a pretty minor project.
 But, open source things like this often end up being a one man show, and that's a sure way to turn into abandonware in six months.